kuosheng-ang/springboot-ecommerce-GCP/README.md

   ![AWS CloudFormation](/screenshots/AWS-CloudFormation_resources.PNG "Using AWS CloudFormation script to implement as IaaC")

-- AWS Cloudformation can be enhanced by adding ALB, targetGroup, Auto-Scaling to establish AWS Web Infrastructure.
+- AWS Cloudformation can be enhanced by adding ALB (Application Load Balancer) with the defined TargetGroup, Auto-Scaling to establish high availability Web Infrastructure.
 Feel free to contact me: kuosheng.ang@outlook.com

   - AWS Architecture to emulate On-Premise Infrastructure Network when using Site-to-Site VPN Connection (ie: Openswan Protocol which offers IPSec capability/features)